Norihisa Satake

 Norihisa Satake (佐竹 敬久, Satake Norihisa) is a Japanese politician.
-A former two-term mayor of Akita City in Akita Prefecture, first elected in 2001, he is currently the Governor of Akita Prefecture after winning election on April 12, 2009.
+A former two-term mayor of Akita City in Akita Prefecture, first elected in 2001.
+He was the Governor of Akita Prefecture for four terms between 2009 and 2025.
 He is the 21st head of the North Satake branch of the Satake clan.

 Life

 Early life and family

 Satake was born into the Wainai family, and his biological great grandfather was Wainai Sadayuki.
 He was later adopted to the North Satake family, a noble family that held the title of baron until 1945, when the nobility was abolished in Japan.
 The Satake family had formerly served as daimyo (feudal lord) of Kubota Domain.
 He is the 21st head of the North Satake family.

 He is a native of Senboku, Akita, formerly known as Kakunodate Village in Senboku District.
 He graduated from Tohoku University in 1971, with a B.E. degree in Precision Engineering.